 Theme 1: The Earth as a complex system

 Scientific and technical advances in monitoring the globe for nuclear explosions require a deep understanding of the way in which features of the Earth influence the relevant signals as they travel from their point of origin to where they are observed.
-The signals from monitoring networks constitute a huge database and support advances in the Earth Sciences on global, regional and local scales.
+The signals from monitoring networks, as well as noise, constitute a huge database and support advances in the Earth Sciences on global, regional and local scales.

 Seismic and acoustic signals propagate through the Earth, its atmosphere and its oceans.
 The Earth’s atmosphere also transports radioactive materials around the globe in minute concentrations, and its properties are relevant for different kinds of satellite observations.